Flexity Outlook (Toronto): Bicycle rack

-The Flexity Outlook streetcars have a bicycle rack, which is located inside the vehicles by the third set of doors from the front and can store two standard-sized bicycles arranged parallel to the streetcar itself.
+The Flexity Outlook streetcars have a bicycle rack, which is located inside the vehicle, by the third set of doors from the front and can store two standard-sized bicycles arranged parallel to the streetcar itself.
 The rack also has a retractable pull-out strap to help hold one of the bicycles in place.

 Wheel squeal

 The Flexity Outlook streetcars are equipped with an on-board wheel lubrication system to reduce squeal when the streetcars go around sharp curves.
 The TTC is also developing a wheel-mounted noise damping ring to further reduce high-pitch squeal, and hopes to begin prototype testing in the fourth quarter of 2017.
 The TTC is working to install improved lubrication system units at streetcar loops that are activated by the passage of a Flexity Outlook vehicle.
 These provide partial solutions to the problem.
 Other factors affecting wheel squeal on Flexity Outlook streetcars are: